Launch a Governed

 Grounding & Accuracy

 Answers come only from approved HR sources, with citations.
-"Ungrounded responses" is switched off, so the agent will not invent a benefit or a rule.
+"Ungrounded responses" is switched off, so the desk will not invent a benefit or a rule.
 Every answer is traceable to the document it came from.

 02